ISSA Nutritionist Study Guide

 - They support a dietary need from a physiological, physical, or pathological condition.

-- They supply the minerals, vitamins, and other ingredients with the intent of increasing their intake.
+- They supply minerals, vitamins, and other ingredients to increase their intake.

-- They support a dietary need by being a sole item in a diet.
+- They support a dietary need by being the sole item in a diet.

 Culture, Economics, and Religion